YHhaoareyou/vite-single-spa-ts-root-config/README.md

 # vite-single-spa-ts-root-config

-This project is a TypeScript version of https://github.com/joeldenning/vite-single-spa-root-config
+This project refers to https://github.com/joeldenning/vite-single-spa-root-config , but written in TypeScript.

 ## Local dev